luapower/website/www/md/build-scripts.md

 ---
 title:   build scripts
-tagline:  how to write build scripts
+tagline: how to write build scripts for multiple platforms
 ---

 The build scripts assume the [luapower toolchain][building].
 This means that the same gcc/g++ frontend is used on every platform, which greatly simplifies the writing of the scripts.

 Building with gcc is a 2-step process, compilation and linking, because we want to build both static and dynamic versions the libraries.

 ## Building with GCC